 Christian Ministry, M.Div.

-The Christian Ministry concentration equips leaders preparing to serve in settings that advance the gospel and facilitate growth in Christ, such as churches, Christian non-profits, and parachurch organizations.
+The Christian Ministry concentration equips leaders with spiritual formation, preparing them to serve in settings that advance the gospel and facilitate growth in Christ, such as churches, Christian non-profits, and parachurch organizations.

 The Master of Divinity programs provide an optimal curriculum in graduate theological study to prepare men and women for various ministry roles.
 The three-year program requires 75 hours of study.
 There are eight concentrations: General Studies, Pastoral Studies, Pastoral Counseling, Christian Ministry, Exegetical Studies, Intercultural Studies, Women’s Leadership, and Chaplaincy Studies.
 Advanced Standing credit may be obtained for up to 18 credit hours of the MDiv degree and 36 credit hours may be transferred from an accredited institution.
 The combination of Advanced Standing and Transfer Credit is limited to 36 credit hours.

 A four-year bachelor‘s degree or its equivalent (for international students) from a recognized institution of higher learning.
 Graduates of Bible colleges, liberal arts colleges, and state colleges and universities are encouraged to apply.

 A student who received his or her pre-seminary education at an institution that is not accredited or who achieved less than a 2.5 grade point average in pre-seminary education may be admitted on academic restriction.

 Applicants without a bachelor’s degree who have completed some or no college may be admitted if they meet certain ministry and research/writing requirements.
 Please contact seminary admissions for more information; email: firstname.lastname@example.org or phone: 877.607.0012.

-Official transcripts from the school where you obtained your bachelor’s degree.
-If you are currently working on your degree, you can submit an unofficial transcript for admission until term completion, at which time an official transcript is required.
+Official transcripts from the school where you obtained your degree.
+(If you are currently working on your degree, you can submit an unofficial transcript for admission until term completion, at which time an official transcript is required.
 Transcripts should be sent to email@example.com.)

 A spiritual life reference

-- Additionally, international applicant must provide a copy of TESOL test scores, and provide a financial certificate indicating sufficient funding for the program of study.
+International applicant must provide a copy of TESOL test scores, and provide a financial certificate indicating sufficient funding for the program of study.